Jomsom Muktinath Trekking

 Skyline Treks in the Mustang region includes the world’s deepest gorge of the Kali Gandaki River.

-The Jomsom Muktinath trek reaches the most altitude of 3800m (12,464 ft); hence it can be completed by anyone with a sound level of fitness.
+Jomsom Muktinath short trek reaches the most altitude of 3800m (12,464 ft); hence it can be completed by anyone with a sound level of fitness.

 As you walk through the trail, you get to explore the hundreds years old monasteries, caves, local tribes, scenic beauties of different landscapes, and panoramic views of Nilgiri, Annapurna, Dhaulagiri and several other peaks.
 The sacred Hindu and Buddhist pilgrimage site of Muktinath (3800m) 12,464 ft is also in Mustang, which has 108 waterfalls that resembles water flowing from taps and mysterious natural gas fires that boggle the mind.